Frequently Asked Questions

 I like the Fanwood and Scotch Plains Libraries.
 What is the advantage of a joint library versus maintaining two independent libraries?

 We envision that a joint library for Fanwood and Scotch Plains will provide better and more efficient services with less duplication of cost and effort to benefit the citizens of both communities.
-A joint library will allow us to extend hours, enlarge our collections, offer more programs for all ages, and achieve cost savings to the taxpayer by creating efficiencies of scale in terms of physical plant operations and maintenance, purchasing and back-room functions that are impossible to achieve on our own.
-We believe this project will also be a model for other communities to emulate in seeking to respond to the call for effective fiscal management by all levels of government.
+A joint library will allow us to extend hours, enlarge our collections, offer more programs for all ages, meeting space and achieve cost savings by creating efficiencies of scale in terms of physical plant operations and maintenance, purchasing and back-room functions that are impossible to achieve on our own.

-The project architects will be making recommendations for reuse of the buildings.
-Each community will ultimately decide how best to reutilize the current library locations, but we can foresee that the buildings would be repurposed for other municipal uses or sold to a private developer for reuse as commercial properties, thereby generating more ratable for each community.
+The project architects have made recommendations for reuse of the building.
+The Fanwood community will ultimately decide how best to reutilize this valuable municipal resource.
+We can foresee that the building could be repurposed for other municipal uses or sold to a private developer for reuse.

-Both libraries were built more than 30 years ago and are in need of physical improvements.
-We have put all plans for improvement on hold pending the outcome of the joint feasibility study.
+Both libraries were built more than 40 years ago and are in need of extensive physical improvements to meet changing standards and accommodate increasing usage.
 If the communities decide against a joint library, then Fanwood and Scotch Plains will have to make provisions for making these improvements in their own capital budgets.
+Estimates for these types of repairs and renovations are currently projected to be over $10,000,000

-We believe and know from other communities that new libraries increase local property values.
+We know from other communities that new libraries increase local property values.
 People make decisions on where to buy their homes based on the quality of schools, libraries, and other municipal services.
-A great library improves the quality of life for the entire community and will be a cultural and lifelong learning center for all citizens of both towns.
+A great library improves the quality of life for the entire community and will be a cultural and lifelong learning center for all citizens of both towns as well as a source of civic pride.